majerome/sylius-workshop-plugin/README.md

     ```
     bin/console sylius:fixtures:load -n
     ```

+7. Clear the cache again, to handle translations:
+    ```
+    bin/console cache:clear
+    ```

-7. Play with your brand new "Brand" resource!
+8. Play with your brand new "Brand" resource!

 ---